archivalGrysbok/wcsu-scripts/README.md

 Runs once a day.
 Note that one script runs in python 2, the other in python 3.
 > 0 12   * python /home/archivesspace/omekacsv.py; python3 /home/archivesspace/grabFromCSV.py

+## /archivesspaceUpdate/
+Set of scripts to automate the updating of archviesspace.
+To use:
+1. update config.sh to reflect latest versions
+2. run install_new_version.sh
+3. run start_new_release.sh